 We have strong evidence that the brain works in a similar way.
 There is neuroplasticity, but even so, given tasks as assigned to given neurons.
 So a stroke (that destroys neurons) could make you blind or prevent you from walking, but maybe not both things at once.
 And someone who forgets how to read, due to loss of neurons, might not be otherwise impaired.

 - Another important element is abstraction which is a sophisticated form of modularity.
-For example, the software the plays a song in your computer is distinct from the software that interfaces with the sound chip.
-There are high and low level functions.
+For example, the software the plays a song on your computer is distinct from the software that interfaces with the sound chip.
+There are high and low-level functions.
 The human mind works this way as well.
 When you play football, you can think about the strategy without getting bogged down in the ball throwing techniques.

 Software engineers have learned many other techniques to make sure that software gets better, not worse with updates.
 We have extensive test frameworks, great IDEs, version control, and so on.

 However, there are concepts related to Hanson’s notion of bit rot.

 - Programmers, especially young programmers, often prefer to start from scratch.
 Why learn to use a testing framework?
 Write your own!
 Why learn to use a web server?
 Write your own!
 Why do programmers feel that way?
 In part, because it is much more fun to write code than to read code, while both are equally hard.

 That taste for fresh code is not an indication that starting from scratch is a good habit.
 Quite the opposite!

 Good programmers produce as little new code as they can.
 They do not write their own database engines, they do not write their own web servers…

 I believe our brains work the same way.
 As much as possible, we try to reuse routines.
 For example, I probably use many of the same neurons whether I write in French or English.

 - Software evolves through competition and selection.
 For example, there are probably hundreds of software libraries to help you with any one task.
 New ones get written all the time, trying to outcompete the older ones by building on new ideas.